MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Switzerland/ui-extensions-swiss-qr-bill.md

 [!INCLUDE[d365fin](../../includes/d365fin_md.md)] can import a QR Bill that have been scanned, decoded and saved to a .txt file.
 This is usable if your scanner solution produces .txt files and places them in a folder.

 > [!Note]
 > You cannot import a PDF file with a QR Bill.
-PDF files can be scanned directly into [!INCLUDE[d365fin](../../includes/d365fin_md.md)] or saved to a .txt file and be imported.
+PDF files can be scanned directly into [!INCLUDE[d365fin](../../includes/d365fin_md.md)] or saved to a .txt file and then imported.

 ### Reconciliation
 When importing bank transactions (camt) in the Payment Reconciliation Journal page, this file is assumed to include the payment reference, which will automatically find the corresponding **Customer Ledger Entries** to settle.